-Can I lay the mats under heavy objects/ fixtures?
+Can I lay the mats under permanent fixtures?

 No - the mats can only be located in the available free space.
 There must be some form of air gap between any furniture and the floor, so the heat may escape.